-In a step toward recovery from the earthquake that struck central Italy in 2016, the town of Camerino proudly inaugurates the exhibition Camerino Outside the Walls: Painting from the Sixteenth to Eighteenth Centuries, which will remain open until September 19 in Palazzo Castelli.
+In a step toward recovery from the earthquake that struck central Italy in 2016, the town of Camerino proudly inaugurates the exhibition Camerino Outside the Walls: Painting from the Fifteenth to Eighteenth Centuries, which will remain open until September 19 in Palazzo Castelli.

 The exhibition’s objetive is to highlight works of art held in the local area and which have been either recovered from or been spared from earthquake damage, or that are kept in churches or museums that are not safe to enter.
 Haltadefinizione has performed digital acquisition photography with ultra-high definition Gigapixel technology on two of the most representative masterpieces in the exhibition’s catalog.
 They are, The Vision of Saint Filippo Neri with the Madonna and Christ Child, by Giovan Battista Tiepolo, and the Annunciation by Giovanni Angelo d’Antonio, which are both now available in the online Haltadefinizione Image Bank.

 Having an ultra-high definition digital image of the works will facilitate future monitoring of their conservation status and at the same time will allow the general public to have closer access to the works than ever before.

 Haltadefinizione has installed an interactive multimedia touch-screen digital viewing station in the Camerino exhibition.

 Thanks to storytelling technology developed with partner company Memooria, visitors will be able to explore these masterworks by Tiepolo and Giovanni Angelo d’Antonio through four exclusive art history virtual tours, written by Prof. Francesco Maria Orsolini and Dr. Barbara Mastrocola, including one about diagnostic investigations, written by Prof. Graziella Roselli of the University of Camerino.